 How to Measure the Slope of a Road

-The slope of land downward is sort of like an angle of depression.
+You may recognize that the slope of land downward is sort of like an angle of depression.
 Slopes, angles of depression, and angles of elevation are all interrelated because they use the same trig functions.
-It’s just that in slope applications, you’re solving for the angle rather than being given it.
+It’s just that in slope applications, you’re solving for the angle rather than a length or distance.

-To solve problems involving slope, you can use the trig ratios and right triangles.
+To solve one of these surveying problems involving slope, you can use the trig ratios and right triangles.
 One side of the triangle is the distance from one worker to the other; the other side is the vertical distance from the ground to a point on a pole.
 You form a ratio with those measures and determine the angle — voilà!

-Suppose that Dan and Stan are making measurements for the road-paving crew.
-They need to know how much the land slopes downward along a particular stretch of road.
-Dan walks 80 feet from Stan and holds up a long pole, perpendicular to the ground, that has markings every inch along it.
-Stan looks at the pole through a sighting instrument.
-Looking straight across, parallel to the horizon, Stan sights a point on the pole 50 inches above the ground — call it point A. Then Stan looks through the instrument at the bottom of the pole, creating an angle of depression.
-The preceding figure shows a diagram of this situation.
-What is the angle of depression, or slope of the road, to where Dan is standing?
+Elliott walks 80 feet from Fred and holds up a long pole, perpendicular to the ground, that has markings every inch along it.
+Fred looks at the pole through a sighting instrument.
+Looking straight across, parallel to the horizon, Fred sights a point on the pole 50 inches above the ground — call it point A. Then Fred looks through the instrument at the bottom of the pole, creating an angle of depression.

 Identify the parts of the right triangle that you can use to solve the problem.